Holiday savings: up to $84 off

 What Is the Treatment for Grape Toxicity?

-After that the dog may need more treatment, such as intravenous fluids to lessen the kidney damage, you must hospitalize the dog for a few days.
-Besides that drugs may also be dispensed to help control blood pressure, nausea, and blood flow to the kidneys.
+After that the dog may need more treatment.
+This can be intravenous fluids to lessen the kidney damage.
+You must hospitalize the canine for a few days.
+Drugs may also be given to help control blood pressure, nausea, and blood flow to the kidneys.

 Conclusion